typeable/compaREST/docs/Development_guide.md

 issue to manifest itself.

-In most places where we keep multiple issues (e.g. the output), to store them we use a prefix tree map, indexed by both types and values of `Step`s.
+In most places where we keep multiple issues (e.g. the output), to store them we use a prefix tree map, indexed by both types and values of `Behavior`s.
 See `Data.OpenApi.Compare.PathsPrefixTree`.

 Report